DataBassGit/AgentForge/docs/Agents/PredefinedAgents/ActionPrimingAgent.md

 In this example, the `ActionPrimingAgent` receives a tool and the previous tool results, it will then return a `payload` which contains the tool in it's primed state ready to be executed.

-> **Note**: For a more detailed explanation on how we use actions to string tools together in a sequence, please refer to our [Actions Documentation](../../Tools&Actions/ToolsActions.md).
+> **Note**: For a more detailed explanation on how we use actions to string tools together in a sequence, please refer to our [Actions Documentation](../../Tools&Actions/ToolsActions.md) and this specific [Agent's Prompt.](../../../src/agentforge/utils/installer/agents/ActionPrimingAgent.json)

 ---